A Legacy to Cherish

 The Gift

 Cat Anderson fell in love with Quincy Farm and purchased the property with her husband in 1964.
 Anyone who knew Cat remembers her fondness of nature and people, and how she loved bringing the two together.
 She envisioned her property benefiting and serving her community as an unspoiled oasis for years to come.
+Cat made a wonderful video that clearly describes why she made her donation.

 “I would like children to come out here and learn about nature.
 And if they want to go up to the pond and catch frogs or pollywogs… that’s something that kids should do.”